jaclu/tmux-menus/README.md

 This directly triggers that menu and displays any syntax errors on the command line.

-In `scripts/utils.sh` there is a function log_it, and a variable log_file.
+In `scripts/utils.sh` there is a function log_it and a variable log_file.
 If log_file is defined, any call to log_it is printed there.
 If not defined, nothing happens. log_it lines can be left in the code.

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying, since tmux sees any script output as a potential error and display it in a scroll-back buffer.
+If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying since tmux sees any script output as a potential error and display it in a scroll-back buffer.
 If tailing a log file is unpractical, a more scalable way to achieve the same result as echo would be to set `log_file='/dev/stdout'`